georgelepsaya/file-system-analyzer/README.md

 # Continuous integration

-I used GitHub actions for an automated testing pipeline.
+I used GitHub actions for the automated testing pipeline.
 It is set up to test on the latest Ubuntu version and the latest macOS version.
 And for each OS, it tests for three python versions: 3.11, 3.12 and 3.13.
 Tests are run on every push and every PR.